makrai/notes/parada-cabaleiro18-EmoFilm.md

     adequately handle social situations [30]—which can result in hiding or
   * Acting techniques such as the Stanivslavsky method [31] claim to guarantee the validity of acted emotions as they are based on self-induction
-  * the extent to which acted speech and natural speech can be considered to be realistic expressions of emotions is still unclear,
+  * the extent to which acted speech are realistic expressions of emo: unclear
   * especially from a cross-cultural perspective: Culture influences
 * emotional speech databases from films have been collected
   * predominantly in English [32, 33, 34, 35, 21]; only rarely, other languages